Denker and Northern Colorado host Montana State

 Greeley, Colorado; Saturday, 8 p.m.
 EST

-BOTTOM LINE: Northern Colorado hosts Montana State after Quinn Denker scored 21 points in Northern Colorado’s 86-78 loss to the Montana Grizzlies.
+BOTTOM LINE: Northern Colorado takes on Montana State after Quinn Denker scored 21 points in Northern Colorado’s 86-78 loss to the Montana Grizzlies.

-The Bears are 10-2 in home games.
-Northern Colorado ranks eighth in the Big Sky with 7.0 offensive rebounds per game led by Brock Wisne averaging 1.6.
+The Bears have gone 10-2 at home.
+Northern Colorado is seventh in the Big Sky at limiting opponent scoring, allowing 74.2 points while holding opponents to 46.0% shooting.

-The Bobcats are 5-6 against conference opponents.
+The Bobcats have gone 5-6 against Big Sky opponents.
 Montana State ranks sixth in the Big Sky with 23.1 defensive rebounds per game led by Brandon Walker averaging 4.0.

-Northern Colorado averages 8.5 made 3-pointers per game, 3.1 more made shots than the 5.4 per game Montana State allows.
-Montana State averages 71.5 points per game, 2.7 fewer than the 74.2 Northern Colorado gives up.
+Northern Colorado makes 51.0% of its shots from the field this season, which is 7.2 percentage points higher than Montana State has allowed to its opponents (43.8%).
+Montana State averages 71.5 points per game, 2.7 fewer than the 74.2 Northern Colorado gives up to opponents.

 Tyler Patterson averages 2.0 made 3-pointers per game for the Bobcats, scoring 7.7 points while shooting 43.5% from beyond the arc.
-Walker is averaging 15.1 points over the last 10 games.
+Walker is averaging 15.1 points over the past 10 games.

 LAST 10 GAMES: Bears: 8-2, averaging 79.1 points, 29.6 rebounds, 16.1 assists, 5.1 steals and 3.2 blocks per game while shooting 52.5% from the field.
 Their opponents have averaged 73.0 points per game.